SOMNIVM/CSC207Projectum/README.md

        getters & setters

-- Stock: "Stock of companies"
+- Stock extends Asset: "Stock of companies"
     - #### instance attributes:
       stockSymbol: "The stock symbol of the stocks"

     - #### method:
       getters & setters

-- StockInPortfolio Extend Stock: "The stock exists in the portfolio"
+- StockInPortfolio extends Stock: "The stock exists in the portfolio"
     - #### instance attributes:
       averagePrice: "The average price that the user of this software paid the entire shares of the stock"